opencircular/docs/6_open-circular-net.md

 zkSmartRoute - Zero Knowledge Smart Route
 ======================================
-We need to be able to build an accurate smart route without leaking sensative user location data.
-If you have ever browsed Airbnb for a property to rent you noticed the exact location of the home is not available.
+We need the ability to build an accurate smart route without leaking sensative user location data issues.
+In the Airbnb app you can browse for a property to rent but you do not get the exact location of the home.
 It uses an approximate location based on neighborhood for user privacy.
+This solves user privacy issues as well as front running (bribing the owner out of band and cutting in line).

-In a zero knowledge smart route we mask the GPS location using a concept called "Differential Privacy" and "Secure Multiparty Compute"
+In the zero knowledge smart route protocol we mask the GPS location using a concept called "Differential Privacy" and "Secure Multiparty Compute"
 - "Differential Privacy": Data privacy via noise on large datasets
     - See [https://www.youtube.com/watch?v=NRf6sUk1bv0](https://www.youtube.com/watch?v=NRf6sUk1bv0){:target="_blank"}
 - "Secure Multi-Party Compute": Masking private data while still allowing computations.
     - [https://www.youtube.com/watch?v=l25jcolQW6Q](https://www.youtube.com/watch?v=l25jcolQW6Q){:target="_blank"} (2 min intro)
     - [https://www.youtube.com/watch?v=P2MmO458xu4](https://www.youtube.com/watch?v=P2MmO458xu4){:target="_blank"} (30 min Boston University Lecture)

+Here is the workflow of how a consumers material is picked up and the collector recieves a smart route.

 ![Image](./assets/images/zkSmartRoute.jpg)

 1. (Consumer) The client wil compute and send the following to the Orderbook:
     - geohash of the pickup location region